shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

 3. Return to the **files** tab and view the **files/delta/products-delta** folder.
 Note that the data files still exist in this location.
 Dropping the external table has removed the table from the metastore, but left the data files intact.
 4. View the **files/synapse/workspaces/synapsexxxxxxx/warehouse** folder, and note that there is no folder for the **ProductsManaged** table data.
 Dropping a managed table removes the table from the metastore and also deletes the table's data files.

+### Create a table using SQL

+1. Add a new code cell, and then enter and run the following code:

+    ```sql
+    %%sql

+    USE AdventureWorks;

+    CREATE TABLE Products
+    USING DELTA
+    LOCATION '/delta/products-delta';
+    ```

+2. Add a new code cell, and then enter and run the following code:

+    ```sql
+    %%sql

+    USE AdventureWorks;

+    SELECT * FROM Products;
+    ```

+    Observe that the new catalog table was created for the existing Delta Lake table folder, which reflects the changes that were made previously.

 ## Use delta tables for streaming data